BoJack Horseman (character): Development

-Creator Raphael Bob-Waksberg came up with initial kernal of BoJack as the "story of a guy who's had every opportunity imaginable, but still can't find a way to be happy, and what is that about for him?"
-BoJack's house and the overall emotional plot was inspired from Bob-Waksberg's first house in Los-Angeles, where he felt "on top of the world and also never more isolated or alone."
+Creator Raphael Bob-Waksberg came up with initial kernel of BoJack as the "story of a guy who's had every opportunity imaginable, but still can't find a way to be happy, and what is that about for him?"
+BoJack's house and overall emotional arc were inspired by Bob-Waksberg's first house in Los Angeles, where he felt "on top of the world and also never more isolated or alone."
 Bob-Waksberg considered other ideas for BoJack's occupation like him being a former racehorse before deciding on him being a former actor.
-Supervising Director Mike Hollingsworth noted that a former actor can still act in their later life but aging does not allow for athletes to continue successfully in their later life.
+Supervising director Mike Hollingsworth noted that a former actor can still act in their later life but aging does not allow for athletes to continue successfully when they're older.

 Reception

 Actor Will Arnett, who voices BoJack, stated in an interview with Vanity Fair that he was drawn to playing the character due to his deep character flaws, namely his emotional scarring, and that he believes BoJack is both lovable and unlovable at the same time.
-Arnett has received praise for his portrayal of BoJack and ability to balance comedy with emotion, especially in the fifth season episode "Free Churro", which consists almost entirely of a eulogy that BoJack delivers for his mother at her funeral.
-Screen Rant ranked the character as the fifth most likeable opining that despite his narcissism he is "smart, cynical, and direct".
+Arnett has received praise for his portrayal of BoJack and ability to balance comedy with emotion, especially in the fifth-season episode "Free Churro", which consists almost entirely of a eulogy that BoJack delivers for his mother at her funeral.
+Screen Rant ranked the character as the fifth most likeable in the show, opining that despite his narcissism, he is "smart, cynical, and direct".